sinux-l5d/studentbox-doc/content/private/research-methods.md

 3. It makes possible to work with native objects of your current programming language
 4. It generate the classes and object/messages for you from a `.proto` file

-From the dedicated file, it creates a gRPC server to receive requests from clients, that themselves use a dynamic library generated via `protoc` and a dedicated plugin.
+From the dedicated file, it creates a gRPC server to receive requests from clients that themselves use a dynamic library generated via `protoc` and a dedicated plugin.

 ![Architecture of gRPC](research/api/grpc-architecture.svg)